tdreyno/iphone-style-checkboxes/rails/README.md

 ## Usage

-After installation, all you need to di is to require `ios-checkboxes` inside JavaScript/CoffeeScript and CSS files.
+After installation, all you need to do is to require `ios-checkboxes` inside JavaScript/CoffeeScript and CSS files.

 Usually you would add this to your `app/assets/javascripts/application.js` file: